 I was born in the small town of Bobcaygeon, Ontario (home of the amazing Kawartha Dairy!)
 After graduating from high school, I was persuaded by the founding President to join the first class of computer science students at the University of Ontario Institute of Technology (UOIT).
-While there, I spent some time building solar cars, showing students around, and lending a hand on campus.
+While there, I spent some time building solar cars among other things..

 I then made my way to the Department of Computer Science at the University of Toronto to complete my Masters with Professor Eyal de Lara.
 My research revolved around scaling databases using the SnowFlock project.
 I graduated in February 2011 and spent some time working in the startup scene in Toronto and Montreal.
-I am now completing my PhD in computer science at the University of Waterloo under the supervision of Professor Ken Salem.
-As of August 2018, I will be joining the faculty at the Rochester Institute of Technology.
+I then completed my PhD in the Data Systems Group computer science at the University of Waterloo under the supervision of Professor Ken Salem.
+As of August 2018, I have joined the faculty at the Rochester Institute of Technology as an Assistant Professor.
 This site contains some information on projects I have worked on.